-The Write Status Register (WRSR) command has no effect on S15, S10, S1 and S0 of the Status Register.
+The Write Status Register (WRSR) command has no effect on S15, S10, S9, S1 and S0 of the Status Register.
 CS# must be driven high after the eighth or sixteen bit of the data byte has been latched in.
 If not, the Write Status Register (WRSR) command is not executed.
 If CS# is driven high after eighth bit of the data byte, the CMP bit will be cleared to 0 in either SPI or QPI mode.
 As soon as CS# is driven high, the self-timed Write Status Register cycle (whose duration is tw) is initiated.
 While the Write Status Register cycle is in progress, the Status Register may still be read to check the value of the Write In Progress (WIP) bit.
 The Write In Progress (WIP) bit is 1 during the self-timed Write Status Register cycle, and is 0 when it is completed.
 When the cycle is completed, the Write Enable Latch (WEL) is reset.

-The Write Status Register (WRSR) command allows the user to change the values of the Block Protect (BP4, BP3, BP2, BP1, and BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table1.
-The Write Status Register (WRSR) command also allows the user to set or reset the Status Register Protect (SRP1 and SRP0) bits.
+The Write Status Register (WRSR) command allows the user to change the values of the Block Protect (BP4, BP3, BP2, BP1, and BP0) bits, to define the size of the area that is to be treated as read-only, as defined in Table 1.

-Figure 6.
+Figure 5.
 Write Status Register Sequence Diagram

-7.6.
-Read Data Bytes (READ) (03H)
+7.6 Read Data Bytes (READ) (03H)

 The Read Data Bytes (READ) command is followed by a 3-byte address (A23-A0), and each bit is latched-in on the rising edge of SCLK.
-Then the memory content at that address is shifted out on SO, and each bit is shifted out, at a Max frequency f_R , on the falling edge of SCLK.
+Then the memory content at that address is shifted out on SO, each bit being shifted out, at a Max frequency fR, during the falling edge of SCLK.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
 The whole memory can, therefore, be read with a single Read Data Bytes (READ) command.
 Any Read Data Bytes (READ) command, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-Figure 7.
+Figure 6.
 Read Data Bytes Sequence Diagram

-7.7.
-Read Data Bytes at Higher Speed (Fast Read) (0BH)
+7.7 Read Data Bytes at Higher Speed (Fast Read) (0BH)

 The Read Data Bytes at Higher Speed (Fast Read) command is for quickly reading data out.
-It is followed by a 3-byte address (A23-A0) and a dummy byte, and each bit is latched-in on the rising edge of SCLK.
-Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency f_C, on the falling edge of SCLK.
+It is followed by a 3-byte address (A23-A0) and a dummy byte, each bit being latched-in during the rising edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, each bit being shifted out, at a Max frequency fc, during the falling edge of SCLK.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.

-Figure 8.
+Figure 7.
 Read Data Bytes at Higher Speed Sequence Diagram

-7.8.
 Fast Read (0BH) in QPI mode